F1uxionF1uent/ScribeWizard-F1p2/README.md

 ## Changelog

+### v0.1.2 - Updated NoteSection Class Explanation

+- Enhanced the explanation of the `NoteSection` class in `README-F1^2Edition.MD` to provide a more detailed and comprehensive understanding of its purpose, methods, and attributes.
+This update clarifies the role of `NoteSection` in structuring and displaying notes within the ScribeWizard application.

 ### v0.1.1 - Code Tour Feature

 - Added a detailed code tour to the `README-F1^2Edition.MD` file, providing an in-depth explanation of the project structure, key components, and technologies used.
 This feature helps developers understand the codebase and identify areas for modification and enhancement.